 “Our surveys have shown us that manufacturers in Canada are extraordinarily resilient,” notes Fellows “The US tariffs and planned retaliatory tariffs threatened by Canada on US imports would have hit our sector with another economic blow, setting us back considerably in our recovery.
 We are delighted that this issue has been resolved and no longer hangs over our heads”.

-MacKenzie Agrees.
+MacKenzie agrees.

 “We were very pleased to learn that the U.S. chose to refrain from imposing the 10 percent tariff on aluminum imported from Canada, which in turn eliminated the need for Canada to impose retaliatory tariffs on U.S. aluminum and aluminum-containing products.
 Advanced manufacturing, including the machine, tool, die and mold industry is the largest cluster in our region, and trade barriers of this nature would definitely have had a negative impact on our companies, our consumers and the overall economy.”